-COVID-19: Railways likely to suspend all train services till Wednesday, say reports
+COVID-19: No passenger trains will ply till March 31, says Ministry of Railways

-All train services in the country are likely to be suspended till March 25, amid rising cases of coronavirus in the country, NDTV reported, citing unidentified officials in the railways.
-The toll in India went up to six on Sunday after two people died in Bihar and Maharashtra.
-At least 324 people have been infected in the country so far, according to the Union health ministry.
+Indian Railways has cancelled all passenger train services in the country till March 31 amid rising coronavirus cases, reported PTI, citing a Ministry of Railways order.
+This came on the day India registered two new deaths related COVID-19 – one in Bihar and another in Maharashtra.
+There are 324 people in the country who have tested positive so far.

+The ministry has said that only goods trains will operate from March 22 midnight till March 31 midnight.
+It added that minimum suburban services, and Kolkata Metro will continue operations till the midnight of March 22.

-During a meeting on Sunday morning, railway authorities reportedly decided to stop train services.
-However, no official confirmation has been conveyed by the ministry or any appropriate authority so far.
+During a meeting on Sunday morning, railway authorities reportedly decided to stop the train services.
 As of now, 400 mail or express trains are operational.
-Once they complete their trip, no other train will begin journey from any railway station, News18 reported, citing unidentified railway sources.
+Once they complete their trip, no other train will begin journey from any railway station, News18 reported earlier, citing unidentified railway sources.
 All major railway stations will be vacated to prevent crowding of passengers.

-The railway authorities will reportedly conduct another meeting on March 25 to decide whether an extension was required.
-Freight trains may also be halted in the exercise, according to The Hindu.

 States, including Odisha, Rajasthan, and Maharashtra, have already announced a partial or complete shutdown.
 Maharashtra, Goa, Bihar and West Bengal sealed their borders for buses coming into the state from March 22 to March 31.